Crystal Methamphetamine (Ice)

 Does crystal methamphetamine (ice) use in Australia vary by geographic location?

-Among Australians who used meth/amphetamine† in the past 12 months, those living in outer regional/remote/very remote locations are most likely to report that they mainly use crystal methamphetamine (ice).
+Among Australians who used methamphetamine or amphetamine† in the past 12 months, those living in major cities and regional areas are similarly likely to report that they mainly use crystal methamphetamine (ice) (45% vs 37%*, respectively).

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.